IntelRealSense/librealsense/wrappers/csharp/readme.md

 After installing all prerequisites, generate 'realsense2.sln' with 'BUILD_CSHARP_BINDINGS' and 'BUILD_SHARED_LIBS' flags using cmake.

-Form the root dir:
+- Generate the VS solution using cmake (run from librealsense root dir):
   - mkdir build
   - cd build
   - cmake .. -DBUILD_CSHARP_BINDINGS=ON -DBUILD_SHARED_LIBS=ON

 The file 'realsense2.sln' should be created in 'build' folder, open the file with Visual Studio, C# examples and library will be available in the solution under 'Wrappers/csharp'.